-At Absolute Awakenings, we know that there’s no one-size-fits-all treatment plan that’s guaranteed to work for everyone.
-Bipolar disorder affects each person in different ways, especially when it co-occurs with SUD or AUD.
+At Absolute Awakenings, we know that no one-size-fits-all treatment plan is guaranteed to work for everyone.
+Bipolar disorder affects each person differently, especially when it co-occurs with SUD or AUD.

-In addition to medication and psychotherapy, we offer a number of on-campus workshops.
-We also offer activities that assist with stress management, life-planning, relapse prevention, goal-setting, and more.
+In addition to medication and psychotherapy, we offer many on-campus workshops.
+We also offer activities that assist with stress management, life planning, relapse prevention, goal-setting, and more.

 Start Treatment Today at Absolute Awakenings